 Investment activity is steered towards long-term objectives with a view to safeguarding the Bank's equity under both normal and adverse scenario assumptions that include the assessment of the risks on assets held and those associated with institutional activities.

 The computer system used for the control of market risk, credit risk and liquidity risk supports operations and transmits real-time information on the flows of investment to the various units concerned.

 A passive style of management is adopted for the listed equity portfolio, which is geographically diversified across the euro area, the US and Japan.
-For the Eurozone, a statistical model of in-house replication of a benchmark index (Euro Stoxx) is used, and for the US and Japan, collective investment products and ETFs; for Italy the major market indices are tracked, with the exclusion of banking, insurance, financial services and media stocks.
+For the Eurozone, a statistical model of in-house replication of a benchmark index (Euro Stoxx) is used, and for the US and Japan, collective investment products; for Italy the major market indices are tracked, with the exclusion of banking, insurance, financial services and media stocks.

 The Bank does not hold controlling stakes of listed companies.

 The full stake held in Sidief, an unlisted company that manages the real estate assets not used in operations, is instrumental for the Bank's activity.